-Assessing and reviewing the progress of students with special educational needs and evaluating
+Assessing and reviewing the progress of students with special educational needs and evaluating the effectiveness the school's provision

 How do you know if my child is making progress?

 All interventions and support offered to students with special education needs is tracked through our provision mapping process.